 The way the baby grasps the nipple/areola area and pulls it into his mouth for feeding is referred to as "attachment" or "latch".
-Comfortable and effective breastfeeding requires correct attachment.
-Correct attachment may be the MOST important factor for preventing problems.
+Attachment is consider to be the MOST important factor for preventing early problems that lead to premature weaning.

-The infant is born with a "rooting reflex" that prompts him to open his mouth and turn toward the breast when hungry.
+As noted earlier, normal term infants are born with a number of reflexes and behaviors.
+These reflexes include a "rooting reflex" that prompts him to open his mouth and turn toward the breast when hungry.
 A light touch to the middle of the infant's upper lip will help elicit this reflex.
+The mother should aim the nipple towards the roof of the baby's mouth.
 The infant opens his mouth wide and brings his tongue down and forward over the lower gum to pull the nipple into his mouth.
 A crying baby will need to be calmed, since the tongue is usually elevated during crying and the baby's tongue needs to be down in order to breastfeed.
-When properly attached the baby's lips are flanged outward over the much of the areola as illustrated in Figure 2.7 below.
+When properly attached the baby's lips are flanged outward over the areola as illustrated in Figure 2.11 below.